 307. Police Gazette to be published

-For the purposes of the better management and control of the Force and cadets and as a means of keeping the Force and cadets better informed on matters relating to the Force the Commissioner may from time to time cause an official gazette known as the Police Gazette to be published.
+For the purposes of the better management and control of the Force and as a means of keeping the Force better informed on matters relating to the Force the Commissioner may from time to time cause an official gazette known as the Police Gazette to be published.

+[Regulation 307 amended in Gazette 20 May 2014 p.
+1612.]

 Part IV — Duties

-401. Member and cadet to obey directions
+401. Member to obey directions

-Every member or cadet shall carry out such functions, duties and responsibilities as he is directed by or on behalf of the Commissioner.
+Every member shall carry out such functions, duties and responsibilities as the member is directed by or on behalf of the Commissioner.

+[Regulation 401 amended in Gazette 20 May 2014 p.
+1611 and 1617.]

 402. Provisions relating to behaviour

-Every member or cadet shall —
+Every member shall —

-(a) devote himself exclusively and zealously to the discharge of his duties during his hours of duty; and
+(a) when on duty, devote himself or herself exclusively and zealously to the discharge of his or her duties as a member; and

-(b) behave at all times with courtesy to the public and every member or cadet, and give prompt attention to all reasonable requirements of the public; and
+(b) behave at all times with courtesy to the public and every member, and give prompt attention to all reasonable requirements of the public; and

-(c) obey promptly all lawful instructions given by any member under whose control or supervision he is placed and, where necessary, act on his own initiative; and
+(c) obey promptly all lawful instructions given by any member under whose control or supervision the member is placed and, where necessary, act on his or her own initiative; and

-(d) promptly and correctly carry out all duties appertaining to his office, or any other duty he is lawfully directed to perform; and
+(d) promptly and correctly carry out all duties appertaining to his or her office, or any other duty the member is lawfully directed to perform; and

-(e) in due course and at proper times comply with, and give effect to, all enactments, regulations, rules, orders and administrative instructions made or issued for his guidance in the performance of his duties.
+(e) in due course and at proper times comply with, and give effect to, all enactments, regulations, rules, orders and administrative instructions made or issued for his or her guidance in the performance of his or her duties.

+[Regulation 402 amended in Gazette 20 May 2014 p.
+1611, 1613 and 1615-17.]

 403. Proper care to be taken of firearms etc.

-Every member or cadet shall take proper care of any firearms or ammunition in his care, possession or custody.
+Every member shall take proper care of any firearms or ammunition in his or her care, possession or custody.

+[Regulation 403 amended in Gazette 20 May 2014 p.
+1611 and 1615-16.]

 404. Station and personal issue firearms

 (1) In this regulation —